 Below are important topics of interest concerning the management of your DROP account after retirement:

 - Investment Accounts - After exiting DROP you have total investment control of your DROP account, including the responsibility for account fund allocation.

 - Begin Payments - If you have not started receiving scheduled payments yet, you may choose one of the available payment options voluntarily until you reach age 701/2, at which point mandatory payment must begin.

-- Loans - No loans are allowed from a DROP account after retirement.
+- Loans - No loans are allowed from a DROP account.

 - Penalties - Early withdrawal of funds will incur a 10% penalty.

 - Withholding Tax - The Federal Government mandates that a 20% withholding tax be held on payments when the amount will cause the payout not to last 10 years or more.

 You must select one of the following options upon termination of employment (including retirement):

 2) Defer decision on payment option until age 70 1/2

 3) Roll over funds to another qualified Retirement Plan, Traditional IRA, or Roth IRA.